 Our University is one of the most sought-after places to study in Finland.
 Browse the applicant statistics from previous years.

-A master’s degree gives eligibility to complete a Doctor of Arts (Dance) degree, for example, as a third-cycle degree.
+A master’s degree allows you to complete, for example, a Doctor of Arts (Dance) degree as a third-cycle degree.
 Doctoral studies in theatre and drama as well as dance are offered by the Performing Arts Research Centre (Tutke).

 Read more about tuition fees